Tafari-K/Lofi/README.md

 #### **Favicon**

-* The favicon is used to represent the the social media links in the footer of the page.
+* The favicon is identify the page amongst other pages that the user may have open.
-* The intention is to enhance the user experience of navigating to other platform withouth have to leave the site.
+* The use of the background image within the favicon to compliment the site.

 ![Screenshot of favicon](assets/images/favicon-icons.png)
 ​
 #### **Navigation Bar:**
 ​
 * The navigation on smaller devices, can be found in the top right side of the header which gives the user an easily navigation experience to various sections of the site.
-* The navigation bar on bigger screens, can be located at the top of the page and once the page is scrolled down.
+* The navigation bar on bigger screens, can be located at the top of the page and once the page is scrolled sticks to the top.
 This is to give the user easy navigation across the site to various sections.
 * Each navigation link features a hover effect too provide visual feedback to the user.
-* Each navigation button has a hover effect to continues navigating down the one page scrolling site.
+* Each navigation scroll button has a hover effect to continue navigating down the one page scrolling site.

 ![Screenshot of header](/documents/responsive-header-mobile-navigation.png)